wichmann-lab/python-psignifit/docs/how_to/How-to-Change-the-Threshold-Percent-Correct.md

 Note that this corresponds to a 95 \% in a 2AFC task.

-Be aware that even though the interpretation of the threshold parameter changes with different values for `thresh_PC`, the prior over the threshold remains unchanged, which means that the prior over psychometric functions will be shifted.
-If this is not what you intended, please define a custom prior over the threshold.
+Be aware that the default prior over threshold assumes that the experimental stimulus range covers the range where the threshold likely falls.
+If this doesn't match your setup, you'll need a custom prior.